jiankuang/Hadoop/Hadoop.md

 * Call mode: makes a stored procedure call for each record

 ### Flume
+Flume agents can run on multiple servers in the enterprise, and they can communicate with each other over the network to move data.

 #### Configuration of Flume
+Flume agent configuration is specified using a text file, similar to the Java.properties format.
 When you create the configuration file for a Flume agent, you must configure
 * Interceptor
 * Sink
-* Channel
+* Channel.
+Possible Flume channels include
+  - The implementation of your own channel
+  - File Storage
+  - Database Storage
+  - In Memory
 * Source

 ### Data Click for BigInsights